porksyy/UE-Mock-Portal/README.md

 # UE-Mock-Portal
-Mock Enrollment Portal for University of the East - Manila
+Mock Enrollment Portal project of University of the East - Manila for Mobile and Web Development subject